RenderKit/oidn/doc/api.md

 which is suitable for denoising images rendered with Monte Carlo ray tracing methods like unidirectional and bidirectional path tracing.
 It supports depth of field and motion blur as well, but it is *not* temporally stable.
-The filter is based on a convolutional neural network (CNN), and it aims to provide a good balance between denoising performance and quality.
-The filter comes with a set of pre-trained CNN models that work well with a wide range of ray tracing based renderers and noise levels.
+The filter is based on a convolutional neural network (CNN) and comes with a set of pre-trained  models that work well with a wide range of ray tracing based renderers and noise levels.

 ![Example noisy beauty image rendered using unidirectional path tracing (4 samples per pixel). *Scene by Evermotion.*][imgMazdaColor]